 Ohio’s Alternate Assessment for Students with Significant Cognitive Disabilities (AASCD)

-Ohio’s new Alternate Assessment for Students with Significant Cognitive Disabilities (AASCD) will be administered for the first time in spring 2013.
-The testing window will run from February 25 – March 29, 2013.
+Ohio’s new Alternate Assessment for Students with Significant Cognitive Disabilities (AASCD) was administered for the first time in spring 2013.
 The AASCD marks a change in Ohio’s alternate assessment, which previously consisted of a portfolio-based collection of evidence.
 The AASCD is aligned to Ohio’s Academic Content Standards–Extended (OACS-E) and designed to allow students to demonstrate their knowledge and skills in an appropriately rigorous assessment.
 The AASCD will be administered by grade band (3-5, 6-8, OGT).
 All students will be assessed in English language arts and mathematics.
 Students in grades 5 and 8 will also be assessed in science.
 Students taking the OGT-AASCD will also be assessed in science and social studies.

 Ohio Alternate Assessment Portal